LinkedInAttic/white-elephant/README.md

 ### Configuration

-The configuration files are located under `hadoop/config/jobs`:
+Some sample configuration files can be found under `hadoop/config/jobs`:

 * **base.properties**: Contains most of the configuration
 * **white-elephant-full-usage.job**: Job file used when processing all logs.
 * **white-elephant-incremental-usage.job**: Job file used when incrementally processing logs.

 The `base.properties` file consists of configuration specific to White Elephant and configuration specifically for Hadoop.
 All Hadoop configuration parameter begin with `hadoop-conf`.

-To run the jobs you'll use the `run.sh` script, which requires a couple environment variables:

-* **HADOOP_CONF_DIR**: Hadoop configuration directory
-* **HADOOP_LIB_DIR**: Hadoop JARs directory
+The two job files just have a single settings `incremental` and only differ in the value they use for it.

 ### Hadoop Logs